54 of the Most Colorful Beetles in the World

 This beetle (along with related species) has become quite popular with collectors and breeders.
 In fact, well-preserved specimens will sometimes sell for hundreds of dollars.
 Some individuals exhibit variations of the traditional colors and will sell for even larger amounts of money.

-Nature’s Most Colorful Beetles
+Nature’s Brightly Colored Beetles

 Hopefully, you have a new appreciation for the wonderful world of beetles.
 The next time you go outside, keep an eye out for these tiny and magnificent creatures.
 Best of all, you probably won’t need to travel to a faraway location to see them.
 Colorful beetles can be found in tropical and temperate regions alike.